Let’s face it. We’ve all met a passive-aggressive coworker before.

 For example, Paymo allows you to add tasks with a deadline, followed by a task description to enlist the next steps to complete it.
-If too complex, break them down into several rearrangeable subtasks, each one with their own formatting options and attachable links.
+If too complex, break them down into several rearrangeable subtasks, each with its own formatting options and attachable links.

 Subtasks in Paymo

-It’s best to also assign additional team members to the same task in the project management process, to keep the passive-aggressive coworker accountable towards other parties as well.
+It’s best to assign additional team members to the same task in the project management process, to keep the passive-aggressive coworker accountable towards other parties as well.
 Make sure you use the best online and easy work task management tools when leading a team.
 Their subscription usually includes robust features like time-tracking, reporting, team scheduling, and invoicing.

 5. Present the consequences

 It sucks to be the bearer of bad news.
 But you must bite the bullet when the entire team’s productivity and morale are at stake.

-The point here is not to penalize them, but to curb their behavior while protecting the team at the same time.
-Therefore, frame all your further conversations in terms of team goals rather than individual inefficiencies.
+The point here is not to penalize them but to curb their behavior while protecting the team at the same time.
+Therefore, frame all your further conversations regarding team goals rather than individual inefficiencies.

-“Let’s talk about how we’re going to successfully deliver this project” sounds way much better than a phrase starting with “It’s your fault because…”.
+“Let’s talk about how we’re going to deliver this project successfully” sounds way much better than a phrase starting with “It’s your fault because…”.

 Can you rehabilitate a passive-aggressive coworker?